Read This and Get Your Dealer License in 30 Days!

 After you have completed the DMV Pre Licensing Course provided by Redline Dealer Education and have passed the DMV Occupational License exam you can then follow these steps below, you are only 30 days away from becoming a licensed used car dealer!

-- Decide whether you would like to be a wholesale only, auto broker and/or retail dealer.
+- Decide whether you would like to be a wholesale only, or retail dealer.

 - Obtain a lease/rental agreement for your business